Eduard von Winterstein: Biography

 He taught acting from 1905 to 1920 at a theater school founded by Max Reinhardt.
 From 1913, Winterstein also started acting in films.
 In the period after the Second World War, he worked with the ensemble of the Deutsches Theater.
 There he played the role of Nathan approximately four hundred times.
-He won the Best male actor award at the Film Festival in Karlovy Vary for his portrayal of the title role in Die Sonnenbrucks (1951).
+He won the Best male actor award at the Film Festival in Karlovy Vary for his portrayal of the title role in The Sonnenbrucks (1951).
 He soon became a popular German film actor and was cast to play the roles of energetic elders as generals, judges, landlords and directors.
 He won the national award thrice — for his acting in Georg C. Klaren-directed Semmelweis - Retter der Mütter (1950), Wolfgang Staudte-directed Der Untertan (film) (1951) and Martin Hellberg-directed Emilia Galotti (1958 film).
 Unlike the theater, however, Winterstein's appearances were limited in the film mostly on a few scenes.
 He appeared in 150 films and was the part of various intercom panel discussions, including even in old age the ring story from Nathan the Wise for the East German recording label Eterna.
 His last film was Der schweigende Stern (1960).

 Winterstein deliberately chose a life in East Germany, a fact of which the country's cultural policy took advantage.
 After his death, Neues Deutschland gave him a special, with the title "The Better Choice".
 Its final passage reads:I have experienced a lot of changes: under three emperors, the first world war, the pseudo-democracy of the Second Empire, the Weimar Republic, the terrible twelve years of National Socialism and that induced the complete collapse of the German Empire, until I take sigh of relief from free will and will join the new progressive spirit and am now proud to call a citizen of the German Democratic Republic and this is insight and reason for choosing the better.

 A street in Potsdam is named in his honour.